komapc/vortaro/README.md

 # Vortaro - Ido-Esperanto Dictionary

-**Vortaro** (Ido for "dictionary") is a simple, fast, client-side dictionary for looking up Ido and Esperanto words.
+**Vortaro** (Ido for "dictionary") is a simple client-side dictionary for looking up Ido and Esperanto words.

 **🌐 Live:** https://komapc.github.io/vortaro/